3176 Learners

 Begin your journey into Numbers by exploring key concepts.
 Understand important number topics in detail by selecting from the list below:

-For example, 28 the divisors are 1, 2, 4, 7, and 14, and by adding them we get 28
+6. Perfect Numbers - Numbers equal to the sum of their proper divisors.
+For example, 6 has the divisors 1, 2, and 3, and by adding them we get 6.

 Understanding numbers can be made simpler using a few tricks.
-Like game, the more we practice, the easier it gets.
+Like a game, the more we practice, the easier it gets.
 Here are a few tips and tricks that can make understanding numbers easier.

 For example: 48 + 36